cardgate/oscommerce23/README.md

 ## Support

-This plugin supports osCommerce version **2.3.x**.
+This plugin supports osCommerce version **2.3.x** .

 ## Preparation

 The usage of this module requires that you have obtained CardGate security credentials.
-Please visit [My Cardgate](https://my.cardgate.com/) and retrieve your Site ID and hash key, or contact your accountmanager.
+Please visit [My CardGate](https://my.cardgate.com/) and retrieve your credentials, or contact your accountmanager.

 ## Installation

-1. Download and unzip the catalog.zip file to your desktop.
+1. Download and unzip the most recent [source code](https://github.com/cardgate/oscommerce23/releases/) file on your desktop.

 2. Upload **all folders and files** in the **catalog** folder, to the **root** folder of your shop.